rayder-dev/React-Biometrics/README.md

 ## 🚀 Features

 - WebAuthn-based biometric authentication
-- React front-end powered by Vite
+- React.js front-end powered by Vite
+- Express.js backend for API handling
 - Tailwind CSS for styling
 - UI components with Shadcn
 - Full-stack setup with client and server